rbur0425/thumbnailpreview/README.md

 ## 🎉 Final Words

 Ready to make your YouTube thumbnails the star of the show?
-Install **YouTube Thumbnail Previewer** now and let your creativity shine! 🌟
+Install **Thumbnail Previewer** now and let your creativity shine! 🌟

 ---